nlenno1/moviewiki-ms3/README.md

 This diagram shows the structure and schema used in the database.
 The coloured headers are the different collections and the embedded documents are shown connected to the collections.

 All data is stored in formats that make manipulating the data in python functions easier for example the user bate of birth field is stored as a string rather than a date.
+Default values are set to empty, 0 or none depending on data type.

 ![Database Structure Diagram](readme_assets/moviewiki_database_structure.jpeg)